Yves Saint Laurent shows restrained femininity

 The voracious appetite of buyers in emerging markets, and tourists in Europe, has buoyed the luxury goods industry and helped it to continue to grow despite overall challenges in the retail industry, where shoppers and buyers alike have cut back on spending.

-Luxury brands Hermes, Lanvin, and Louis Vuitton have said the downturn has had no impact on sales.
+Luxury brands Hermes (HRMS.PA), Lanvin, and Louis Vuitton (LVMH.PA) have said the downturn has had no impact on sales.

-The luxury goods company categorically denied rumors last week that Pilati would be replaced by Raf Simons, currently designing for Jil Sander.
+The luxury goods company categorically denied rumours last week that Pilati would be replaced by Raf Simons, currently designing for Jil Sander.

+PPR's stable of brands include Gucci, Alexander McQueen, Balenciaga and Stella McCartney, who showed a girly, breezy collection earlier on Monday.

 (Reporting By Alexandria Sage; editing by Andrew Roche)